-- the amounts extracted in the year under review (2020) for Lower Saxony, - the standard rate of the extraction royalties for each natural resource and - · the cross-border value
+- the amounts extracted in the year under review (2021) for Lower Saxony, - the standard rate of the extraction royalties for each natural resource and - the cross-border value.

-The extraction royalties actually paid for natural gas per company for the years under review (2016 to 2020) have each been set in relation and the movement of this key indicator analysed over this period.
+The extraction royalties actually paid for natural gas per company for the years under review (2017 to 2021) have each been set in relation and the movement of this key indicator analysed over this period.
 A consideration of other Federal States could be dispensed with, as by far the greatest proportion of extraction royalties are due to Lower Saxony.

-The reference value was selected for the natural resource of "oil".
-This is the prod-
+A reference value was selected for each Federal State for the natural resource of "oil".
+This is the product of:

-- the amounts extracted in the year under review (2020) for each Federal State, - the market value of oil calculated by the German Federal Office of Economics and Export Control (BAFA) per calendar year and - · the standard rate for extraction royalties
+- the amounts extracted in the year under review (2021) for each Federal State, - the market value of oil calculated by the German Federal Office of Economics and Export Control (BAFA) per calendar year and - the standard rate for extraction royalties

-The extraction royalties actually paid for oil per company for the years under review (2016 to 2020) were then each set in relation to each other and the development of this key indicator analysed.
+The extraction royalties actually paid for oil per company for the years under review (2017 to 2021) were then each set in relation and the development of this key indicator analysed over this period.